Undergraduate Collateral in Entrepreneurship

-A three-course collateral in entrepreneurship is offered and two electives are also available.
-These classes provide valuable insight into the challenges an entrepreneur faces, and develop the skills necessary to identify opportunities, develop plans, and start on the value-creation journey.
+A three-course collateral in entrepreneurship is offered to Haslam College of Business students majoring in Finance, Human Resource Management, Management, Marketing, and Supply Chain Management.
+Though the collateral is only open to HCB students, the courses are open to any UT Knoxville and UT Institute of Agriculture students.
+These classes provide valuable insight into the challenges an entrepreneur faces, and develop the skills necessary to identify opportunities, construct plans, and start on the value-creation journey.

-- MGT 350 Introduction to Entrepreneurship: This course provides an introduction to entrepreneurship with an emphasis on identifying, evaluating, and developing new venture opportunities.
-Topics include opportunity identification and evaluation, start-up strategies, business valuation, business plan development, attracting stakeholders, financing the venture, managing the growing business, and exit strategies.
+- ENT 350 - Introduction to Entrepreneurship: an introduction to entrepreneurship with an emphasis on identifying, evaluating and developing new venture opportunities.
+Topics include opportunity identification and evaluation, start-up strategies, business valuation, business plan development, attracting stakeholders, financing the venture, managing the growing business and exit strategies.

-- MGT 460 Leading Innovation and Change: This course focuses on how managers identify and nurture new business opportunities while maintaining competitive advanatages.
-Topics include examination of change models, the role of the middle manager in large organizations, and ways to address resistance to change.
-It is largely focused on intrapreneurship and re-direction of the existing frim.
+- ENT 460 - Leading Innovation and Change: how managers identify and nurture new business opportunities while maintaining competitive advantage.
+Topics include examination of change models, the role of middle managers in large organizations, and ways to address resistance to change.